Znakki/Javascript_Online_Tool/Bonus_Task.md

 Improving: Turning on a real caching of requests in a period of time with the same parameters.
 The service must withstand the load

-Issue #2 : Unhandled 503/404 error if user executes URI without query params
+Issue #2 : Unhandled 503/404 error if user executes URI without query params.
 Improving: The 503 error should not be received by end-user 404 error should be handled and have a detailed description GET : https://helloacm.com/api/unix-timestamp-converter/